AMC Pacer: Pacer Stinger

+Centaur

+A 1976 AMC Pacer was developed for SCCA racing.
+The prototype was an effort between AMC and the Braun AMC dealership in Milwaukee, Wisconsin, under general manager James Bacon.
+The car was to be "pure stock," but plans changed due to potential claims at the time.
+The engine was upgraded with a turbocharger, and changes included flared fenders, Minilite road wheels, and the deletion of the rear seat to install a roll cage and a five-point harness.
+Modified Pacers were successful in the IMSA GT series with drivers like Amos Johnson and grassroots efforts by Team Highball.
+The Centaur was used to showcase Pacer performance at the dealership until 1978.
+It was then displayed at the Brooks Stevens Museum in Mequon, Wisconsin, until the venue closed in 1999.

 AM Van

 The 1977 AM Van is a custom van on a three-quarter scale with Pacer lines.
 Designed by Richard Teague and based on an existing car platform, but without an interior and no mechanical components.
-Proposed features included four-wheel drive, and it had a "turbo" decal on the double side-opening rear doors.
+Proposed features included four-wheel drive.
+It had a "turbo" decal on the double side-opening rear doors.
 Displayed as one of seven vehicles making up the "Concept 80" auto show circuit tour, it was voted the most appealing, receiving 31% of the votes.
 It never moved past the concept stage, but "inadvertently foreshadowed the minivan craze that would sweep America in the mid-1980s" as well as the "small worker van" market segment.

 Crown Pacer

 American Motors was evaluating the Pacer as a compact personal luxury model with the Crown Pacer concept car that was shown at the 1978 show circuit.
 Starting with the Detroit Auto Show in the fall of 1977, AMC aimed to create a luxury image for the Pacer.
 Finished in pearlescent white with a two-section vinyl-covered roof that was padded, the Crown Pacer's exterior featured gold accents - including the spokes of the wire wheels.
 Pictures from the Chicago Auto Show show it with an interior upholstered in white leather and numerous luxury features such as a large inbuilt sun roof, real wire wheels, full rocker panel bright trim, color-matched integrated flexible front and rear fascia and bumper covers with black rubber guards and impact (nerf) strips as well as a full-width grille that also hid the headlights.